 Although lithium is the oldest psychiatric medication, scientists are still not sure of the mechanism of action (Preston, O’Neal, & Talaga, 2021).
 Researchers believe lithium limits dopamine receptor sensitivity, resulting in reducing manic symptoms.
 Lithium may also increase serotonin production, resulting in improving depressive symptoms.
 As stated above, the exact mechanism of action is not known, but scientists believe lithium disrupts phosphoinositol and cyclic AMP second messenger systems (Jope, 1999).
 In doing so, the creation of protein kinase C (PKC) is disrupted.
 Excess PKC is theorized to be a cause of manic symptoms.

 New research is being conducted to determine the neurorestorative qualities of lithium.
 Bipolar disorder has been linked to reduced gray matter volume, leading to neurocognitive decline.
 However, long-term lithium treatment has shown an increase in gray matter volume (Abu-Hijlah, et.
 Al, 2021).
 Because of this discovery, lithium is now being researched as a potential treatment for degenerative disorders such as Alzheimer and Parkinson’s.
 The mechanism for action for this feature of lithium treatment is also unknown.
 Abu-Hijlah, et.
-Al. (2021) posit lithium “modulates endoplasmic reticulum stress proteins.
+Al. (2021) posit lithium “modulates endoplasmic reticulum stress proteins”.
 Malhi & Outhred (2017) write that the neuroprotective properties are due to the initiation and maintenances of a “cascade of cellular processes” over time.

 Lithium may also affect actual brain structures as seen in MRI studies.
 Lopez, et.
 Al (2017) report evidence of altered brain structures in persons diagnosed with bipolar disorder, specifically the amygdala and hippocampus.
 In reviewing MRIs of patients before and after two years of lithium therapy, show increased volume of the amygdala, hippocampus, and thalamus structures.
 Lopez, et al, suggest lithium monotherapy may cause regeneration of brain structures.